robinrob/rsmithio/_posts/2019-02-15-developer-productivity-habits.md

 It's also a great habit to observe the habits of people whom you look up to.
 Your core motivation for doing any difficult task must always be personal.
 How you *execute* that task however, is always up for revision in my opinion.

 ## 1. Disable any device notifications that you can
 I [discussed this before](https://rsmith.io/blog/why-app-notifications-are-bad/) in detail.
 Begin with turning off *all* notifications on every device!
-Then enable only the ones whose abscence are actually causing a negative effect on your life.
+Then enable only the ones whose absence are actually causing a negative effect on your life.

 ## 2. Minimise other sources of distraction
 ### Phone calls